israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Methods

 Symbol.prototype.toSource()
     Returns a string containing the source of the Symbol object.
+Overrides the Object.prototype.toSource() method.